thebigcrafter/KygekJoinUI/README.md

 If you update the plugin, a file called config-old.yml will be generated.
 It will contain previously config.yml datas.
 You can restore the old data from there.

+# Upcoming Features

+- Currently none planned.
+You can contribute or suggest for new features.

 # Additional Notes

 KygekJoinUI is owned by Kygekraqmak.
 KygekJoinUI is developed by Kygekraqmak and aminozomty.

-For more information about this plugin, please visit the <a href="https://github.com/Kygekraqmak/KygekJoinUI/wiki">wiki</a>.
+- Join our Discord server <a href="https://discord.gg/CXtqUZv">here</a> for latest updates from Kygekraqmak.

-If you found bugs while using this plugin, please report it in <a href="https://github.com/Kygekraqmak/KygekJoinUI/issues">here</a>.
+- If you found bugs or want to give suggestions, please visit <a href="https://github.com/Kygekraqmak/KygekJoinUI/issues">here</a> or DM KygekDev#6415 via Discord.
+- We accept any contributions!
+If you want to contribute please make a pull request in <a href="https://github.com/Kygekraqmak/KygekJoinUI/pulls">here</a>.